Koredotcom/docs/docs/xo/release-notes/11.x/automation-ai.md

 ### Capability to Handle Agent Fallback Errors

 The platform has introduced a new "Agent Transfer fallback response" to improve user experience during agent transfers.
 Instead of leaving the conversation idle, the platform can now inform users with an appropriate response that can be configured in the app definition.
 This feature allows for clearer communication and better handling of technical issues during agent transfers.
+[Learn more:octicons-arrow-right-24:](../../automation/intelligence/conversation-management/standard-responses.md#errors-warnings).

 <hr>